 Advance Equity, Human Rights and Dignity

-Baltimore County’s diversity is our greatest strength — but diversity alone doesn’t guarantee equity or justice.
-Real progress requires leadership, accountability and action.
+Baltimore County’s diversity is our greatest strength but diversity alone does not guarantee equity or justice.
+Real progress demands leadership, accountability, and action.
+It also calls for a shared commitment to one another as human beings.

 With Nick Stewart as County Executive, Baltimore County can become a beacon for equity, human rights and dignity.